logoDeveloper Hub

 You can move test funds from the C-Chain to the P-Chain by clicking Stake on Core web , then Cross-Chain Transfer (find more details on this tutorial).

-Deploy the Subnet
+Deploy the Avalanche L1

 With your Ledger unlocked and running the Avalanche app, run

-avalanche blockchain deploy testsubnet
+avalanche blockchain deploy testblockchain

 This is going to start a new prompt series.